 Stealth Eminence 6" 620H 20 watt Hemp Coned Practice Speaker

 This is a very cool little $55 speaker.
 It adds very little weight to the head cab.
 It's mounted on the preamp side to clear the transformers.
 The custom lacquered tweed cab with baffle was made by John Mergili of www.mergili.com and cost only $259 delivered.

 Install a 6.3v filament heater artificial center tap (sometimes called "artificial ground").
-If your 5E3 power transformer did not come with a 6.3v heater center tap then you should consider adding an 'artificial center tap' to eliminate 60Hz heater hum.
+If your 5E3 power transformer did not come with a 6.3v heater center tap then you should add an 'artificial center tap' to reduce 60Hz heater hum.
 It does this by balancing the voltage between the two heater wires.
 When each wire carries an equal AC voltage 60Hz hum will be cancelled out by twisting the heater wires.
 Unbalanced voltage will allow some hum to leak out.
-If your power transformer does have a 6.3v center tap then I recommend you use that instead of this 'artificial center tap,' but do not try to use both real and artificial center taps together.
+If your power transformer has a 6.3v center tap then I recommend you use that instead of this 'artificial center tap,' but do not try to use both real and artificial center taps together.

 You simply connect both 6.3v green heater wires to ground through two 100ohm 1/2 watt resistors.
 I like to place the resistors on one of the power tube's socket as shown below.

 Filament Heater Artificial Center Tap

 Filament heater artificial center tap consists of two 100 ohm 1/2 watt resistors connected between either one of the power tube socket's pins 2 and 7 (heater wires) and pin 8 (cathode).
 This works in both cathode bias amps (elevates the heater ground) or fixed bias amps (grounded cathode).
 Do this only on one power tube.
 These resistors are not required if your power transformer has a 6.3v center tap.